FaithAlone.net

 Genesis

-• Genesis covers a period of over 2,000 years, and chronicles God's earliest dealings with mankind, the calling of Abraham, and the events leading up to the Israelites landing in Egypt.
+• Genesis covers a period of over 2,000 years, and chronicles God's earliest dealings with mankind, the calling of Abraham, and the events leading up to the Israelites settling in Egypt.

 Genesis 3:7, 21